 Language and Linguistics

 This page offers only a very brief introduction to the history of the Greek Language, giving only the basics.
 For a thorough treatment of the topic, read Geoffrey Horrocks' book, Greek: A History of the Language and its Speakers.
+The second edition (2014) includes expanded treatment of the evidence for each period, bringing the treatment of the Hellenistic and Roman Koine to over 100 pages.

 The history of the Greek Language begins, as far as the surviving texts are concerned, with the Mycenaean civilization at least as early as the thirteenth century BCE.
 The earliest texts are written in a script called Linear B. After the collapse of the Mycenaean civilization (around 1200 BCE) writing disappeared from Greece.
 In the late ninth to early eighth century BCE a script based on the Phoenician syllabary was introduced, with unneeded consonant symbols being reused to represent the Greek vowels.
 The oldest surviving alphabetic inscriptions are written using this new system and date from the late eighth century BCE.